Surandai, India: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Make sure to choose the right kind.
-A lot of adapters currently sold are just plug changers and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C, D and M. Make sure to find the necessary kind.
+Many adapters currently being sold are simply plug changers and require your devices to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one is sufficent for most areas.

 A portable power bank, like this one